1 September 2021

 1. Purposes of processing

 1.2.
-The personal data that are processed by the Processor in the context of the activities referred to in the previous paragraph and the categories of data subjects from whom they originate are set out in Schedule 1.
-The Processor will not process the personal data for any purpose other than as determined by the Processing Responsible Party.
-The Processing Responsible Party will inform the Processor of the processing purposes if they are not already set out in this Processing Agreement.
+The personal data that are processed by the Processor in the context of the work referred to in the previous paragraph and the categories of data subjects from whom they originate are included in Appendix 1.
+The Processor shall not process the personal data for any purpose other than as determined by the Processing Responsibility.
+The Processing Responsible Party will inform the Processor of the processing purposes if they are not already stated in this Processing Agreement.

 2. Obligations of Processor